 Sonic Healthcare is one of the world's leading global providers of medical diagnostic services.
-The Group provides highly specialised pathology laboratory and diagnostic imaging services to physicians, hospitals, community health services, and their patients.
-Sonic is the world's third largest provider of pathology (referred to in some markets as "laboratory medicine") services and was the first company to do so globally.
-Employing over 27,000 people, Sonic enjoys leading positions in the pathology markets of eight countries, being the largest private operator in Australia, Germany, and the UK/Ireland, the second largest in Belgium and New Zealand, the third largest in the USA and within the top 5 in Switzerland.
+The Group provides highly specialised pathology/clinical laboratory and diagnostic imaging services to physicians, hospitals, community health services, and their patients.
+Sonic is the world's third largest provider of pathology/clinical laboratory services (referred to in some markets as "laboratory medicine") and was the first company to do so globally.
+Employing approximately 30,000 people, Sonic enjoys strong positions in the laboratory markets of eight countries, being the largest private operator in Australia, Germany, Switzerland (since July 2015) and the UK, the second largest in Belgium and New Zealand and within the top 5 in the USA.
 In addition Sonic is the largest operator of medical centres and the largest occupational health provider in Australia, and the second largest participant in the Australian diagnostic imaging market.
-These strong market positions allow us to leverage existing infrastructure to realise synergies and to grow earnings.
+These strong market positions allow Sonic to leverage existing infrastructure to realise synergies and to grow earnings.